jeherschberger/website/content/authors/admin/_index.md

 ## About Me

-I am a current Ph.D Student and research assistant at the University of Florida with Dr. Phil Hahn.
+I am a current Ph.D candidate and graduate assistant at the University of Florida with Dr. Phil Hahn.
 I am investigating pollinator community changes in relation to herbivore induced plant chemistry changes and how plant chemical defense production correlates with plant tolerance in relation to insect herbivory.